-On reloading the list view, the assigned products now shall be visible.
+On reloading the catalog page, the assigned products shall now be visible in their list view.
 Assure that they have been set to be active, otherwise they won't show up.

-If you nest categories, products assigned to children will be also be visible on their parents pages.
+If we nest categories, products assigned to children will be also be visible on their parents pages.